BeBOD estimates of the burden of disease attributable to risk factors

 Results

-Explore and download our estimates of attributable disease burden and risk factor exposure.
+Explore and download our estimates of attributable disease burden and risk factor exposure, by risk factor, region, sex, age, and year.

 Download all estimates

-All estimates can be downloaded in rds format via Zenodo:
+All estimates can be downloaded in parquet format via Zenodo:

 Attributable disease burden